airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 of adding and removing to the top of it.
 However, in memory the stack starts at the top of memory and grows downward due to architectural considerations.
-Therefore, when we refer to the \"top of the stack\" remember it\'s at the bottom of the stack\'s memorystack memory.
-You can also pop values off the top using an instruction called `poplpopl`.
-This removes the top value from the stack and places it into a register or memory location of your choosing..
+Therefore, when we refer to the \"top of the stack\" remember it\'s at the bottom of the stack\'s memory.
+You can also pop values off the top using an instruction called `popl`.
+This removes the top value from the stack and places it into a register or memory location of your choosing.

 When we push a value onto the stack, the top of the stack moves to accomodate the additional value.
 We can actually continually push values onto the stack and it will keep growing further and further down in memory until we hit our code or data.
 So how do we know where the current \"top\" of the stack is?
-The stack registerstack register, _%esp_, always contains a pointerpointer to the current top of the stack, wherever it is.
+The stack register, _%esp_, always contains a pointer to the current top of the stack, wherever it is.

 Every time we push something onto the stack with `pushl`, _%esp_ gets